-Join Steven Lott for an in-depth discussion in this video Introduction to interface segregation, part of S.O.L.I.D.
+Join Steven Lott for an in-depth discussion in this video Introduction to interface segregation, part of Learning S.O.L.I.D.
 Programming Principles.

 - The first of the solid design principles and perhaps the most useful is the interface segregation principle.
 The interface segregation principle says no client should be forced to depend on methods is does not use.
 Stated more positively, a client should depend on the smallest set of interface features, the fewest methods and attributes.
 A class needs to be designed so that collaborators have the narrowest interface.

 If a class has too many methods, the client code is then bound to methods it does not need.
 Because of Python's flexibility, it's easy to ignore this principle.
 Python doesn't have a compiler that does static type checking, so it doesn't obsess over all the methods and whether or not a collaborator is properly compatible with them.
 For Python, interface segregation is a manual effort.
 Keeping focus on the needs of a collaborating class will tend to drive the unit test cases.

 The parts of the interface that don't support a collaborating class won't require much testing and this is a hint these features are more problem than solution.
 The example card and shoe classes from the previous section had three unrelated sets of features.
 Creating a deck or shoe of card instances.
 Shuffling and dealing cards.
 And figuring the points of each card to compute a sum.
 Does a client class really need all of this?
 Or did that design mash too much into a single class?
 To simulate the player decisions in blackjack, the focus should be on the few actions the player can take.